itzzkshitija/Marketing-Analytics-Business-Case-Study/README.md

 <b>Key Points to note in an Email:</b>

 1. The manager at ShopEasy mentioned that they've been encountering some challenges with their marketing campaigns.

-2. The manager is requesting a Data Analyst to
+2. The manager is seeking help from a Data Analyst to apply their expertise in identifying areas for improvement.
+3.